mmesiti/git-collaborative/content/git-states.md

 :::

+:::{callout} Avoid rewriting published history
-:::{callout} Rewriting history considered (at the very minimum) rude If you have already published your changes to a branch with `git push`
+If you have already published your changes to a branch with `git push`